ArcelorMittalBelgium/AI-image-recognition/_chapter/image-operations.md

 ### Translation

 Translation is the shifting of object’s location.
-The translation in the x-direction is taken as t_x whereas the translation in the y-direction is defined by t_y.
+The translation in the x-direction is taken as `t_x` whereas the translation in the y-direction is defined by `t_y`.

 ```python
 rows,cols = img.shape